SharpGrip/FluentValidation.AutoValidation/README.md

     // Only validate controllers decorated with the `FluentValidationAutoValidation` attribute. configuration.ValidationStrategy = ValidationStrategy.Annotation;

+    // Enable validation for parameters bound from the `BindingSource.Body` binding source. configuration.EnableBodyBindingSourceAutomaticValidation = true;

+    // Enable validation for parameters bound from the `BindingSource.Form` binding source. configuration.EnableFormBindingSourceAutomaticValidation = true;

+    // Enable validation for parameters bound from the `BindingSource.Query` binding source. configuration.EnableQueryBindingSourceAutomaticValidation = true;

     // Replace the default result factory with a custom implementation. configuration.OverrideDefaultResultFactoryWith<CustomResultFactory>();
 });